-From late October through early January you can skate at Bryant Park, which becomes the Bank of America Winter Village Christmas center for a few weeks.
-Here you'll find The Rink, a large, free ice skating rink, as well as a lovely holiday market filled with souvenirs, decorative items and gourmet treats - how can you resist the hot chocolate from Ice Bites?
-It's delicious!
+Bryant Park is home to The Rink, a large, free ice skating rink as well as an iconic holiday market filled with souvenirs, decorative items and gourmet treats.
+How can you resist the 'Ice Bites' hot chocolate - it's delicious!

 At Rockefeller Plaza

-- Where: 45 Rockefeller Plaza.
+- Where to go?
+45 Rockefeller Plaza.

-- When: Normally open from late November through March.
+- When?
+Normally open from late November through March.

-- Price: $25 to $35, depending on the season (skate rental, if you need it, is extra).
+- Price?
+Between 25 and 35 dollars, depending on the season (skate rental, if you need it, is paid separately).